 11 Diagonal Street

 Designed by German-American architect Helmut Jahn, 11 Diagonal Street was designed to look like a diamond reflecting in the Jozi sky.
-With floor-to-ceiling windows, the 80-metre high building stands out like a sore thumb among the other skyscrapers.
+With floor-to-ceiling windows, the 80-metre high building stands out among the other skyscrapers.
 Construction was concluded in 1984… and come to think of it, it kind of looks pretty 80s.

 Address: 11 Diagonal St, Johannesburg, 2001